overtone/shadertone/README.md

 ## Usage

+Under Construction.
+See src/shadertone/core.clj

 ### Building

-To link in natives, until Leiningen gets better...do this for your platform.
+To link in natives for LWJGL, until Leiningen gets better...do this for your platform after running `lein deps`.

 ### Mac
 ```bash